-Alex Lange is a Director at Trident DMG focused on litigation and strategic communications.
+Alex Lange is a Senior Director at Trident DMG focused on litigation and strategic communications.
 With a career spanning public relations firms, the federal government, and private legal practice, Alex brings the multifaceted skills that define Trident’s approach to crisis management and strategic communications.

 Alex advises clients embroiled in high-stakes litigation, government investigations, public controversies, crises, and sensitive matters.
 He develops and executes strategies that mesh the client’s legal, communication and, when necessary, political goals, working closely with the C-suite and in-house and outside